Youngzt998/ziteng.yang.github.io/2-project.md

-The following are the critical definitions and lemmas:
+The following presented several critical definitions and lemmas:

 - The abstract type class of PDL